 There could be a number of factors that make your readers close a tab.
 Consider things like content quality, site speed (if a mid-article graph never loads, or loads slowly, it’s going to result in poor user experience), the number of images you use and the structure of your article.

 You can also turn to data from other sources to guide your word counts, too.
 As Neil Patel pointed out, his own observations indicate that certain industries do better with longer articles than others.
 Content about gadgets, for example, performs well when it’s between 300 and 500 words.
 Fashion also has lower word counts: between 800 and 950.

 On the opposite end of the scale, marketing and advertising-related content does best between 2,500 and 3,000 words.
 Sales also has longer word counts: between 2,500 and 2,700.

 MarketMuse will also give you an idea of how long your content should be.
 In these reports, you can see the average word count for competitor articles on the same keyword as well as a MarketMuse recommendation for the word count you should aim for.
-Here’s what MarketMuse suggests for the term “long-from content:”
+Here’s what MarketMuse suggests for the term “long form content:”